Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers With IQ Imbalance

 \subsection{Monobit Receivers Based on Double Training Sequences}

-It is observed that the noise of the I branch is not independent of the noise in the Q branch if phase imbalance exists.
-Fortunately, such dependency is weak since $\theta$ is usually small.
-Therefore, we assume they are independent in the following to simplify the analysis.
-For the same reason, $\alpha$ is set to be 0.
+The noise of the I branch is no longer independent of the noise in the Q branch, when phase imbalance exists.
+Fortunately, such dependency is weak for practical values of $\theta$.
+Therefore, we assume they are independent in the sequel to simplify the analysis.
 Define